nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 ### Configuration

-The access point image supports the following configuration parameters that can be supplied via environment variables and/or a configuration file mapped into the container.
+The Access Point image supports the following configuration parameters that can be supplied via environment variables and/or a configuration file mapped into the container.
 If both are used, environment variables take precedence.

 See the Static Discovery Configuration Guide \[[UG-SDCG](static_discovery_configuration_guide.md)\] and the Dynamic Discovery Configuration Guide \[[UG-DDCG](dynamic_discovery_configuration_guide.md)\] for more information about how to configure different discovery options.